 Everything you need to know about choosing a mortgage

-However, before jumping into the real estate market, you should think about how much you can afford.
+However, before jumping into the real estate market, you should figure out how much you can afford.
 There are many online tools that can help you do this.

-Lenders want to make sure your total monthly costs – including mortgage payments, taxes and utilities – do not exceed one-third of your household’s total gross income and that your total debt (including car loans) is not above 40 per cent of your household’s total gross income.
+Lenders want to make sure your total monthly housing costs – including mortgage payments, taxes and utilities – is not more than one-third of your household’s total gross income and that your total debt load (including car loans) is not above 40 per cent of your household’s total gross income.

-All lenders have programs that can compute how much they’re willing to lend and how much house they expect you can afford .
+All lenders have software programs that can figure out how much they’re willing to lend and how much house they expect you can afford.

 That first big payment